johannschopplich/nuxt-api-party/docs/guide/faq-how-to-track-errors.md

-# How to Track Errors?
+# How to Track Errors

 Although the idea of this module is to mask your real API by creating a Nuxt server proxy, `nuxt-api-party` will forward error responses to the client if your API fails to deliver, including: